How to Get Ahead of Your Finances With the EveryDollar Budget

 Once you set up your initial budget, you can track your transactions to see how well you adhere to your budget.
 You'll also get a quick look at trouble areas where you may spend more than expected.

-There are two ways to track your budget: with automatic import or manual input.
+There are two ways to track your budget: with automatic import or with manual input.

 Tracking with automatic transaction imports